 We have helped many entrepreneurs successfully set up their LLC and C Corporations, and we don't require any documents from you.
 All we need you to do is choose the state where you want to set up your LLC and fill up this short form to get started.
 We will handle everything from there.
-We will even apply for a US Social Security Number for you if you don't have one.
+We will even apply for a EIN (Employer Identification Number) for you if you don't have one.

 If you have an SSN, the whole process up to and including setting up your bank account will take 17 days at most.
 In some states, such as Wyoming, we can get your LLC up and running in 5 days.